Nikhil22/angular-truffle-starter-dapp/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Contribute

+Contributions are always welcome & encouraged! :simple_smile: If you'd like to contribute, please see [Contributing Guidelines](/.github/CONTRIBUTE.md).

 ## Further help